MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-view-effective-configuration.md

 ms.topic: article
 ---

-# View the effective configuration of a monitored object
+# View effective configuration of a monitored object

  In System Center Operations Manager, the Web console allows an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.